Appendix: Where is it, what’s it look like, what’s it do?

 How often do women undergoing surgery for CPP or excision of endometriosis have an abnormal appendix (AE or other pathology)?

-- Persons with female reproductive organs and pelvic endometriosis have higher rates of AE and other abnormalites of the appendix than those with CPP and general population.(R)
+- Persons with female reproductive organs and pelvic endometriosis have higher rates of AE and other abnormalities of the appendix than those with CPP and general population.(R)

 - The presence of pathologies occurs among abnormal and normal (7,28) appearing Appendices (7,28)